Myth: Felines and canines are colorblind

 Although not as cute and furry as a Labrador, an octopus also likes to play which is another sign of intelligence according to The Journal of Comparative Psychology.

 Myth: Lizards are loners

-, these reptiles were assumed to be asocial and behaviorally simple.
+Zety Akhzar/ShutterstockLizards may appear as loners with not much going through their lizard brain except for when their next fly meal may come along.
+According to Wired Magazine, these reptiles were assumed to be asocial and behaviorally simple.
 It seems lizards may be the misunderstood step-child of the reptile world.
 Recent research has shown some lizards are devoted parents, and mates that can distinguish their kin from strangers; they can even recognize individuals.
 Many lizards spend the first few months of their lives in the company of their siblings or a family group, where they might learn important life lessons and skills.
 And it can be detrimental to their development when they don't have social interactions, according to researchers from the University of Sydney.
 It seems that reptiles, like humans, benefit from an early environment rich in social interaction.
-(Need more socializing?
-Try some new ways to make friends
+Don't miss these animal distinctions we bet you didn't know.

 Yes, says Livescience, bats hunt in the dark using echolocation, which means they use echoes of self-produced sounds bouncing off objects to help them navigate.
 But they can also see.
 Research indicates that bats sometimes prefer using eyesight to sound when hunting.
 And many fruit bats don't even echolocate at all.
 In fact, they have particularly sharp vision.